nidhiupman568/Whac-a-Mole-Game/README.md

 #  Whac-A-Mole Game

-Welcome to my Mario-themed Whac-A-Mole game!
  This project brings the classic arcade fun to life using HTML, CSS, and JavaScript.

 ## Features